-- Material published on the Internet is the responsibility of the staff member using the Internet or supervising students publishing work on the Internet.
-For this reason, no student material is to be published on the Internet without the permission of the supervising teacher and the child’s parent/caregivers.
+- Material published on the Internet is the responsibility of the staff member using the Internet or supervising pupils publishing work on the Internet.
+For this reason, no pupil material is to be published on the Internet without the permission of the supervising teacher and the child’s parent/caregivers.

-- Students will be given training in the use of the Internet as part of the ICT curriculum.
+- Students will be given training in the use of the Internet as part of the computing curriculum.

-- Students will be allowed to use the Internet for a specific teacher authorised purpose under the supervision of a teacher.
+- Pupils will be allowed to use the Internet for a specific teacher authorised purpose under the supervision of a teacher.

-- Students who inadvertently access an unfavourable site (including chat lines) must immediately inform the teacher.
+- Pupils who inadvertently access an unfavourable site must immediately inform the teacher.